-Bermudians have more than one reason to be proud of their island paradise: perfect weather, beaches, remarkable hospitality and cuisine.
-But Bermuda was also once a bastion of Royal Naval power in the Western Atlantic, and the grandeur of its architecture reminds us of its rich nautical history.
+Bermudians have many reasons to be proud of their island paradise: beautiful beaches, year-round sunshine, delectable cuisine and kind and friendly people.
+But there is also the grandeur of its architecture that serves as a reminder of its rich nautical history.